 BlueBird Bio, Inc. Investors: Last Days to Participate Actively in the Class Action Lawsuit; Portnoy Law Firm

-/EIN News/ -- Investors with losses are encouraged to contact the firm before April 13, 2021; click here to submit trade information
+Investors with losses of over $100,000 are encouraged to contact the firm before April 13, 2021; click here to submit trade information

-LOS ANGELES, April 08, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of BlueBird Bio, Inc. (NASDAQ: BLUE) investors that acquired shares between May 11, 2020 and November 4, 2020.
+/EIN News/ -- LOS ANGELES, April 13, 2021 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of BlueBird Bio, Inc. (NASDAQ: BLUE) investors that acquired shares between May 11, 2020 and November 4, 2020.
 Investors have until April 13, 2021 to seek an active role in this litigation.

 Investors are encouraged to contact attorney Lesley F. Portnoy, to determine eligibility to participate in this action, by phone 310-692-8883 or email, or click here to join the case.